Frequently asked questions.

 How long will the appointment last?

-In general the appointments are no less than 2 hours, but can be longer.
-We want to make the appointment as comfortable as possible and encourage claimants to request as many comfort breaks as required throughout.
-Please let us know if you think you may need frequent breaks and this can be factored in to your appointment.
+In general, appointments are no less than 2 hours but can be longer.
+We aim to make the assessment as comfortable as possible and encourage claimants to request comfort breaks whenever needed.
+If you think you may require frequent breaks, please let us know in advance so this can be factored into your appointment.

 What will happen in the appointment?

-At the end of the assessment we may advise you of any recommendations we have for treatment.
+At the end of the assessment, we may provide recommendations regarding future treatment, if appropriate.

 What if I need to reschedule?

-If you become aware of not being able to attend your scheduled appointment you must inform your solicitor as soon as possible.
+If you are unable to attend your scheduled appointment, please inform your solicitor as soon as possible so that alternative arrangements can be made.